 Why Digital Duffles?

 We’re (obviously) huge fans of backpacks here, but we’re aware of how they can come across in a business meeting.
-Especially one that you’ve flown halfway across the country (or world!) for.
-A sharp messenger bag would probably work better than a duffle for business purposes, but sometimes you’ll have to walk off the plane and into the office and you’re going to have to bring your travel bag with you.
+Especially one that you’ve flown halfway across the country (or world) for!
+A sharp messenger bag would probably work better than a duffle for business purposes, but sometimes you have to walk off the plane and into the office which means bringing your travel bag with you.

 But aesthetic isn’t the only reason to choose a Digital Duffle.
 You’ll want to opt for one if you’re using a duffle bag as the only luggage you’re traveling with—and you travel with tech.
 (A Classic Duffle would work for one-bag travel if you only need to pack clothes and toiletries.)